 KLAY is a homeware and clothing label based in Auckland, New Zealand.
-Everything is made by our small team in the KLAY workroom.
+We create unique and practical items that are long lasting, using as many locally sourced, natural and recycled materials as we can.
+Everything is made by our small team in-house in the KLAY workroom.
 KLAY was founded in 2016 by designer and maker Kirsty McLay.

 Limited run fabrics: